JeffDeCola/my-cheat-sheets/other/stem/technology/computer-manufacturers/dell-poweredge-rack-servers/poweredge-r730-cheat-sheet/README.md

 ```

 After the OS is installed and the host is up, you can verify
-the layout from the Proxmox shell:
+the layout from the Proxmox shell,

 ```bash
 lsblk                # See the RAID virtual disks as sda, sdb